Cookie Policy

 The First Cities, States, and Empires

-1. Analyze the causes and consequences of urbanization and the creation of new metropolitan and interregional networks of exchange.
+1. Analyze the causes and consequences of urbanization and expanding networks of exchange.

-2. Investigate the characteristics of the first states (kingdoms, sultanates, republics, city-states, and empires) and the qualities that united people living in these types of states.
+2. Investigate the characteristics of the first states and the qualities that united people living there.

-3. Use causal reasoning to evaluate demographic changes and how population increased and shifted as a result of farming.
+3. Use causal reasoning to evaluate demographic changes that were the result of farming.

 STEP 2